On the Kodaira dimension of maximal orders: Introduction

 see Definition~\ref{defn:cansheafOfOrder} and Definition~\ref{can:ring:defn:1} for more details.
 In the spirit of \eqref{GK:Kod:defn}, we define

 At this point, we refer to $\kappa(\Lambda)$ as the \emph{Iitaka dimension} of $\Lambda$ and we reserve the designation of \emph{Kodaira dimension} for a birational invariant of $\Lambda$.
 To understand the Iitaka dimension of $\Lambda$, and ultimately the Kodaira dimension of $\Sigma$, we relate the canonical ring $R(\Lambda,\omega_\Lambda)$ to geometric information on its centre.
-To that end we need an observation of M.~Artin; put $n^2 = [\Sigma : \KK]$.
-Then, as in Corollary~\ref{canonical:ring:order:cor4}, there is the ramification divisor $\Delta_\Lambda$, which is a $\QQ$-divisor on $X$ so that Motivated by \eqref{Adjunction:intro:defn1}, we set $\K_\Lambda := \K_X+\Delta_\Lambda$ and consider the log canonical ring
+To that end, we need an observation of M.~Artin.
+Then, as in Corollary~\ref{canonical:ring:order:cor4}, there is the ramification divisor $\Delta_\Lambda$, which is a $\QQ$-divisor on $X$ so that